Sortase A

-Sortase A (SrtA, SrtA protein, SrtA sortase) is an enzyme.
+Sortase A (SrtA, SrtA protein, SrtA sortase) is a protease.
 This enzyme catalyses a cell wall sorting reaction, in which a surface protein with a sorting signal containing a LPXTG motif, is cleaved between the Thr and Gly residue.

 This enzyme belongs to the peptidase family C60.

 Structure

 Sortase A has an eight stranded β-barrel fold with a hydrophobic cleft formed by β7-β8 strands.
 This cleft is surrounded by β3-β4, β2-β3, β6-β7, and β7-β8 loops.
 The catalytic cysteine residue is found in this cleft and accepts subsequent binding of a nucleophilic agent.
 The β3-β4 loop contains a calcium binding site which binds calcium via coordination to a residue in the β6-β7 loop.
-Such binding slows down the motion of the β6-β7 loop, allowing the substrate of Sortase to bind and increase its activity eightfold.
+Such binding slows down the motion of the β6-β7 loop, allowing the substrate of sortase to bind and increase its activity eightfold.

 Use in protein engineering

 Sortase A has been widely used as an in vitro tool to post-translationally modify proteins at the N- and C-termini with an appended label.
 These labels include biotin, fluorophores, crosslinkers, and multifunctional probes.

-In both cases, one molecule is engineered to contain a LPXTG motif at one end and another molecule is engineered to contain a (Gly)n motif at another end.
-Upon cleavage of the LPXTG motif, Sortase forms a thioester intermediate with the engineered molecule.
-This intermediate is then resolved by nucleophilic attack by the (Gly)n containing molecule to form a fusion between the two molecules with an intervening LPXT(Gly)n motif.
+In both cases, one molecule is engineered to contain a LPXTG motif at one end and another molecule is engineered to contain a polyglycine, Gly_{n,} motif at another end.
+Upon cleavage of the LPXTG motif, sortase forms a thioester intermediate with the engineered molecule.
+This intermediate is then resolved by nucleophilic attack by the Gly_{n} containing molecule to form a fusion between the two molecules with an intervening LPXTG_{n} motif.

 To achieve N-terminal labeling of a protein, the LPXTG motif is engineered to be at the C-terminus of the label.
-The protein is engineered to have an N-terminal (Gly)n.
+The protein is engineered to have an N-terminal Gly_{n}.
 To achieve C-terminal labeling of the same protein, the LPXTG motif is engineered to be at the C-terminus of the protein.
-A (Gly)n molecule is engineered to contain the label at its C-terminus.
+A Gly_{n} molecule is engineered to contain the label at its C-terminus.

-Finally, both N and C-termini of proteins can be labeled by using Sortases of different substrate specificity.
-For example, Sortase A from streptococcus pyogenes, recognizes and cleaves the LPXTA motif and accepts Ala-based nucleophiles.
+Finally, both N and C-termini of proteins can be labeled by using sortases of different substrate specificity.
+For example, SrtA from Streptococcus pyogenes recognizes and cleaves the LPXTA motif and accepts Ala-based nucleophiles.
 This SrtA also recognizes and cleaves the LPXTG motif with reduced efficiency.
-However, Staph.
-A. Sortase A does not recognize LPXTA substrates and thus are orthogonal to the LPXTA sequence.
+However, Staphylococcus aureus SrtA does not recognize LPXTA substrates and thus are orthogonal to the LPXTA sequence.

-In addition, Sortase A has also been used to piecewise create proteins, protein domains, and peptides.
+In addition, sortase A has also been used to piecewise create proteins, protein domains, and peptides.